albertp16/concretepy/README.md

 ConcreteDesignPy is a Python library for designing and analyzing reinforced concrete structures, supporting NSCP 2015 and ACI 318-19.
 The library provides structural engineers with efficient design tools for flexure, shear, axial loads, and moment interaction.

+Disclaimer: This library is still under development as an open-source project.
+Users are responsible for verifying the accuracy and applicability of the results before applying them to real-world engineering problems.
+The developers do not assume liability for any errors or misuse of the tool.
 ---

 ## 📥 **Installation**